abhinavbibek/Nexus-S1-Security-of-Deep-Learning-Models/README.md

 # Unified Replication of Backdoor Attacks and Defenses in Deep Learning

- This master repository consolidates the finalized implementations of four different papers into a **single structured research artifact** for unified submission and comparative analysis.
+This repository is a **combined submission repository** for four research papers that were replicated as part of my work on backdoor attacks and defenses in deep learning.

-Each paper replicated in this work was originally implemented, evaluated, and maintained as a **separate standalone repository**.
+Each paper was **originally implemented and evaluated in its own separate GitHub repository**.
+Those individual repositories are still available and can be referred to for the complete development and experiment history.

-### Original Individual Repositories
+## Original Individual Repositories

 - **Attack 1 — Narcissus (CCS 2023)**
   https://github.com/abhinavbibek/deakin_research_attack1